YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    $ mupip dumpfhead -region "*"

-This command lists information about all the database files mapped by the global directory specified by $ydb_gbldir.
+This command lists information about all the database files mapped by the global directory specified by $gtmgbldir.

 +++++++++++++++
 ENDIANCVT